Roots in Water: Gardening as Protest, Care, and Hope

 This garden resists scarcity.
 It is manna.
 It refuses to wait on systems that neglect.

+This is not new.
 In Black and Brown communities across the U.S., gardening has long been a form of resistance.
-From Fannie Lou Hamer’s Freedom Farms, to Soul Fire Farm, in upstate New York, to community plots carved out between abandoned lots and chain-linked fences, our people have always known that to grow your own food is to survive—and flourish—on your own terms
+From Fannie Lou Hamer’s Freedom Farms to Soul Fire Farm in upstate New York, to community plots carved out between abandoned lots and chain-linked fences, my people have always understood that to grow your own food is to survive—and to flourish—on your own terms.
+Whether in soil or hydroponic water, tending life is reclamation.
+Every seed planted is an act of memory, a refusal to be defined by what empire perceives as uncultivable.
+They are practices that heal land and liberate bodies.
+And like them, my small hydroponic setup is part of that lineage.
+It is ancestral.
+It is prophetic.

 The soil may be absent.
-But the struggle is not—to which I am a willing accomplice.
+But the struggle is not.

 Tending as Faith

-Jesus said, “I am the vine, you are the branches… and my Father is the gardener” (John 15:1–2).
-That scripture hits differently now at forty-three.
 I know what it means to prune—not just to remove what is dying, but sometimes to cut back what is still alive, vibrant even, yet growing in the wrong direction.
 To remove what is healthy but unbalanced.
 To tend—and, more than often—to heal what is diseased and rotting.
 To heal—not with haste or violence, but with patience, wisdom, and care.

 Jesus called God “Father”.
 Not a distant patriarch or punitive overseer.
 He spoke of a gardener.
 Patient.
 Intimately involved.
 The originator and master cultivator of life.
 One who kneels close to the soil, who understands what must be trimmed for fruit to flourish.
 Compassionate and nurturing, present and purposeful.
 Not with a sword, but with shears.
 Not to destroy, but to bring forth more life.